DavidSchledewitz/Awesome_Cosmics/1_DataAcquisition/README.md

 ## 5. Starting a measurement

-To finally start a measurement, type
+To finally start a measurement, execute

 ```Shell Session
 $ cd eudaq2/user/ITS3/misc/